scalabli/quo/docs/dialogs.rst

 ``Prompt Box``
 --------------

-The :func:`~quo.PromptBox` function can display an input box.
+The :func:`~quo.dialog.PromptBox` function can display an input box.
 It will return the user input as a string.

 .. code:: python

-    from quo import PromptBox
+    from quo.dialog import PromptBox

     PromptBox(
         title='Input dialog example',